dladd/pyFormex/sphinx/tutorial.rst

    Same script, different domes

 * At times there will be operations that are easier to perform through an interactive Graphical User Interface (GUI).
-The GUI gives access to many of its functions.
+The GUI gives access to many such functions.
 Especially occasional and untrained users will benefit from it.
-As everything else in , the GUI is completely open and can be modified at will by the user's application scripts, to provide an interface with either extended or restructed functionality.
+As everything else in |pyformex|, the GUI is completely open and can be modified at will by the user's application scripts, to provide an interface with either extended or restricted functionality.

-.. % As mentioned, \pyformex is based on the programming language Python \footnote{\url{http://www.python.org}}.
+* \pyformex scripts are written in the `Python`_ programming language.
   This implies that the scripts are also Python-based.
-It's a very easy language, but if you're interested in reading more, there is a very good tutorial available on \url{http://docs.python.org/tut/}.
-However, if you're only using Python to write \pyformex-scripts, the tutorial you're reading right now should be enough.
+It is a very easy language to learn, and if you are interested in reading more about it, there are good tutorials and beginner's guides available on the Python website (http://www.python.org/doc).
+However, if you're only using Python to write |pyformex| scripts, the tutorial you're reading right now should be enough.

-.. % %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 .. _sec:getting-started: